 Executive Committee

-Dr. Jane Anderson is the Director of Program Development and Evaluation for the VA National Telestroke Program (NTSP), an investigator with the Michael E. DeBakey VAMC HSR&D Center for Innovations in Quality, Effectiveness and Safety (IQuEST), and an Associate Professor in the Department of Neurology at Baylor College of Medicine (BCM).
+Dr. Jane Anderson is the Director of Operations at the Lone Star Stroke Research Consortium.
+She is the Director of Program Development and Evaluation for the VA National Telestroke Program (NTSP), an investigator with the Michael E. DeBakey VAMC HSR&D Center for Innovations in Quality, Effectiveness and Safety (IQuEST), and an Associate Professor in the Department of Neurology at Baylor College of Medicine (BCM).
 She is responsible for implementation and evaluation of Telestroke services in participating VA facilities.
 Her work within the VA also involves establishing research partnerships to inform the use of mHealth applications and other telehealth technologies to improve veterans’ access to the full continuum of stroke care, both inside and outside the VA system.
 She has developed a program of research to identify effective health information technology, telehealth modalities and implementation strategies for stroke care and prevention.
 Her funded projects include development and implementation of a telehealth self-management support program for stroke risk reduction, decision support tools for evidence-based stroke care, and a valid and reliable nurse-administered swallowing screening tool for patients with stroke.
-In February 2018, she was named Principal Investigator for LSS studies at BCM.

 Dr. Salvador Cruz-Flores, M.P.H., is Professor and Chair of Neurology at Texas Tech University Health Sciences Center-El Paso.
 He attended medical school at the Universidad Autonoma de Nuevo Leon in Monterrey, Mexico and trained in Internal Medicine and Neurology at the Universidad Autonoma de Nuevo Leon.
 Dr. Cruz-Flores completed a neurology residency and a two-year fellowship in cerebrovascular diseases and neurocritical care at Saint Louis University.
 He also obtained a Masters degree in Public Health (Epidemiology) from Saint Louis University School of Public Health.
 Dr. Cruz-Flores is board certified in Neurology, Vascular Neurology, Neuro-Imaging, and Neuro-Critical Care.